-This policy has been drawn up with reference to LA guidelines as well as the school's Covid-19 Risk Assessment and the Department of Education's What to do if a pupil is displaying symptoms of coronavirus guidance 2020.
-Godalming Junior School endeavours to ensure that all its pupils achieve success in their academic work, in their relationships and in their day to day experiences at school.
-Some of our pupils have medical needs which mean that additional measures are required to ensure that they are enabled to have full access to the curriculum, that the impact of their medical difficulties upon their life in school is minimised as far as possible and that all staff who work with the pupil understands the nature of their difficulties and how best to help them.
+This policy has been drawn up with reference to LA guidelines as well as the school's Covid-19 Risk Assessment and the Department of Education's Covid-19 guidance.
+Godalming Junior School endeavours to ensure that all its pupils achieve success in their academic work, in their relationships and in their day-to-day experiences at school.
+Some of our pupils have medical needs which mean that additional measures are required to ensure that they have full access to the curriculum, that the impact of their medical difficulties upon their life in school is minimised as far as possible and that all staff who work with the pupil understands the nature of their difficulties and how best to help them.

-While there is no legal or contractual duty on teachers to administer medicines or supervise pupils taking their medicines nevertheless we would wish to support our pupils where we can.
+While there is no legal or contractual duty on teachers to administer medicines or supervise pupils taking their medicines, nevertheless we would wish to support our pupils where we can.
 Teachers and support staff may need to take swift action in an emergency, both in school and offsite.
 The prime responsibility for a pupil's health lies with the parent or carer who is responsible for the pupil's medication and the school has an expectation that parents or carers will administer all medication during school hours.
-When children are admitted to the school parents are asked for details of the family doctor and any medical conditions/allergies affecting the child.
+When children are admitted to the school, parents are asked for details of the family doctor and any medical conditions/allergies affecting the child.
 Parents are also asked to nominate at least one other adult who can be contacted if the child is unwell.
 These records are kept electronically and in paper form in the office.
 (See Data Protection Policy)

 All staff are expected to be responsible for the care of the children's health in the school.
-As such staff would be expected to exhibit the same level of response as would be expected of a careful and prudent parent in similar circumstances.
 The school has a number of designated First Aiders for dealing with accidental injury.
 Where it is suspected that a child will need urgent medical attention, for an illness or accident, an ambulance should be summoned on 999 and the Headteacher or Deputy Headteacher informed.
 A member of staff will go with the child in the ambulance and have with them all medical and contact information.